payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/using-network-tokens-copy.md

 ---
-title: Using Network Tokens (COPY)
+title: Using Network Tokens - Motorola
 deprecated: false
-hidden: false
+hidden: true
 metadata:
-  title: Collecting Payments from Saved card using Tokens
-  description: >-
-    Discover how to use the _payment API to process payments with saved card tokens.
-This guide provides detailed instructions, request parameters, and sample responses for collecting payment with saved card tokens.
   robots: index
 ---
-This scenario is applicable if you wanted to collect payments using network tokens.
+This scenario is applicable if you want to collect payments using MOTO (Mail Order Telephone Order) transactions with network tokens.

 HTTP Method: **POST**